Cir Mhor Hike

 Brodick image

-The image below is of from a car park and bus stop at the north side of Sannox village, about 8 miles north of Brodick.
-The path on the left side of the cottage leads to Glen Sannox, that leads down to The Saddler at the foot of the 2,621ft Cir Mhor mountain.
+The image below is from a car park and bus stop at the north side of Sannox village, 8 miles north of Brodick.
+The path on the left side of the Cottage leads to Glen Sannox, that leads down to The Saddle at the foot of the 2,621ft Cir Mhor mountain.
 This is the shortest way to Cir Mhor.

 The image below shows the Goat Fell range to the left, and Casteal Abhail range to the right.
 Cir Mhor is down the valley between the two ranges.